 When the fat in foods is not digested it can cause fatty stools, also known as steatorrhea.
 Symptoms of steatorrhea include:

 The dosing for these medications is based on the units of lipase in the capsules.
-The amount of lipase prescribed ranges from 2,600 to 40,000 lipase units per capsule.
+The average dose strength is 24,000 to 36,000 lipase units per capsule.
 Children and people eating small amounts of food need lower doses, while adults are usually prescribed doses greater than 20,000 lipase units per capsule.

 These are other ways to calculate dosing for adults and older children: